Salaamun alaykum, dear readers!

 What is the “Adornment” in 24:31?

-Verse 24:31 says women should not disclose their adornment, except whatever God made obvious and clear that she can reveal.
+Verse 24:31 says women should not disclose their adornment, except “ma zahara minha” (whatever is obvious of it).

 Final Step: Flexible Outer Garment Length, Protection from Harm